-CD1 TR 24-27

-Listening 3: Talking About Goals You will hear speakers talk about their goals and their plans to reach these goals.
+CD1 TR 24-27 Goal: Plans to reach this goal: You will hear speakers talk about their goals and their plans to reach these goals.
 Take notes about each person; do not write complete sentences.
 Also, make an inference about the age of each person and write it on the line.
 (Which person is probably a teenager?
 A young adult?
 Middle-aged?
 Older?)
 Listen as many times as you need to.
-The first one has been done as an example.
-Person 1: young adult Goal: to give daughter a good life Plans to reach this goal: buy a house with a garden change work times save money for her college education Person 2: \ Goal: Plans to reach this goal: Person 3: \\ Goal: Plans to reach this goal: Person 4: Plans to reach this goal: 1.
+The first one has been done Person 4: Person 1: young adult.
+Goal: Goal: to give daughter a good life Plans to reach this goal: Plans to reach this goal: buy a house with a garden change work times save money for her college education 1.
 Which person seems to have the most practical goal?
+Goal: 2.
+Which person seems to be a dreamer?
+Plans to reach this goal: